sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 Because this plugin handles multiple input fields, multiple nonce fields had to be created in order to prevent XSS from otherwise unauthorized users.
 In order to minimize overhead, each nonce type has been supplied an action.
 This way, the validation all falls under one function.
 Many more security techniques, some unprecedented in open source, have been implemented into this plugin.
-If you have any questions, before blindly implementing or circumvate security, feel free to contact me (the plugin author) on [Slack](https://wordpress.slack.com/messages/@cybr/).
+If you have any questions, before blindly implementing or circumvent security, feel free to contact me (the plugin author) on [Slack](https://wordpress.slack.com/messages/@cybr/).

 = Reluctance towards plugin modifications and backwards compatibility = This plugin should be compatible with any other plugin or theme (unless they cause PHP errors on their own).
 You are allowed to edit this plugin and use hooks on this plugin (as per GPLv3), but any external or internal modification can stop working on any update without prior notice.
 This is to enhance the plugin security, stability and overall performance.
 Please note that most core functions, classes, methods and files are shielded against both direct and indirect calls.
 No backwards compatibility will be programmed into this plugin, unless required for WordPress Core or PHP.

-= General Filter Reference =

-Available soon.

-= Network Filter Reference =

-Available soon.